 Segment 4

 Segment 4 is located between the existing Pisgah Switchyard and the California/Nevada Stateline.
 In this Segment portions of the Cima-Eldorado-Pisgah No. 2 220 kV transmission line will be reconductored and shorter insulator assemblies will be installed.
-Segment 4 is located on lands administered by the BLM, on lands managed by the NPS, lands owned by the State of California, and on private lands.
+Segment 4 is located on lands administered by the BLM, on lands managed by the NPS, on lands owned by the State of California, and on private lands.

 Segment 5